Peter165078/Team22_IT5006_Predictive_Policing_AY2526Sem2/README.md

 after installing the optional dependencies in `requirements-stgnn.txt`.

-For a concise explanation of the method, file map, and scope, see:
+For a concise explanation of the method, file map, and scope, see `docs/jiadong_stgnn_summary.md`.

-- `docs/jiadong_stgnn_summary.md`

 ---